cfhammill/friendlyShiny/README.md

   abline(intercept, slope)
 ```

-You could go back to your code and change the values of slope and intercept by hand or you can make it interactive very simply like so:
+Now you could go back to your code and change the values of slope and intercept by hand, *OR* you can make it interactive very simply like so:

 ```r
 interact(